 The purpose of this is to protect the plant from getting to much UV light that could cause sunburn.
 If the greenhouse is made of glass, you can add a shade cloth overhead to neutralize the penetrating sunlight.
 If you are placing bear’s paw in the bright veranda, make sure that you protect it from getting too much heat by using a plastic sheet.
 This will again, provide a shield from the sun’s heat

 Extra Source of nutrients

 It is true that succulents do not need super nutritious soil in order for them to survive.
 But certainly, they love to have a little extra source of nutrients during their active-growing season.

 You can for example use light succulent fertilizer once a month in their active growing season–and only then.
 Most succulents and this includes bear’s paw, actively grow in spring and fall.
 So you can add a little bit of fertilizer to their soil in this period (I suggest this one from Amazon, which has a good value for the price in my opinion).

 In the summer and winter when succulents are dormant, there is no need to apply fertilizer.
 Just the right amount of water will do to keep them healthy.

-Generally, bear’s paw succulents are considered non-toxic.
+A: Generally, bear’s paw succulents are considered non-toxic.
 However, this may depend on who or what eats it.
 There are some reports stated that the bear’s paw succulents can be mildly toxic.
 But in my opinion you are safe with them.

-The best way you can propagate bear’s paw succulent is by using cuttings.
+A: The best way you can propagate bear’s paw succulent is by using cuttings.
 Cut a stem from a healthy mother plant and place it on a paper towel and let it callous for two to three days.
 Once it is calloused, it is ready to transfer on top of the fast-draining soil.
 And that’s it, you just wait for the magic to happen, and new plant to grow.